 The GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities ("GASB 65"), in March 2012.
-This Statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities and recognizes as assets and liabilities.
+This Statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
 The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2012.
-The University is currently evaluating the impact, if any, that GASB 65 will have on its financial statements.
+The University early adopted GASB 65 during FY 2013 and conformed its 2012 financial statement presentation for this guidance, the effect of which was not significant.